UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 You will use Docker to create reproducible, sharable and shippable computing environments for your analyses.
 For this you will need a Docker account.
 You can [sign up for a free one here](https://store.docker.com/signup?next=%2F%3Fref%3Dlogin).

-After signing-up and signing into the Docker Store, go here: [https://store.docker.com/editions/community/docker-ce-desktop-mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) and click on the button "Mac with Intel chip" or "Mac with Apple chip".
+After signing-up and signing into the Docker Store, go here: [https://store.docker.com/editions/community/docker-ce-desktop-mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) and click on the button "Docker Desktop for Mac with Apple silicon" or "Docker Desktop for Mac with Intel".
 Then follow the installation instructions on that screen to install the stable version.

 To test if Docker is working, after installation open the Docker app by clicking on its icon (from Finder, Applications or Launchpad).
 Next open Terminal and type the following: